History of Mauritania (1978–1984): Downfall of Ould Salek

 The difficulties facing the Salek government multiplied and soon proved to be insurmountable.
 His regime failed to overcome Morocco's resistance to any settlement of the Western Sahara conflict.
 The death of Algerian president Houari Boumediene in December 1978 further heightened tensions.

 Also, Senegalese president Léopold Sédar Senghor, who was displeased with Salek's ties with Morocco, instigated a press campaign that highlighted racial problems in Mauritania.
-Salek did little to ease the racial problem when, in March 1979, he named eighty-one Maures and only seventeen blacks to his new national advisory committee.
+Salek did little to ease the racial problem when, in March 1979, he named eighty-one Maures and only seventeen blacks to his new National Advisory Committee.
 Finally, the French government lost confidence in Salek's ability to extricate Mauritania from both the Western Sahara war and Moroccan influence.
 Isolated and weak, Salek's government was overthrown on April 6, 1979, by Colonel Ahmed Ould Bouceif and Colonel Mohamed Khouna Haidalla, who formed the Military Committee for National Salvation (Comité Militaire de Salut National, CMSN).
-Salek, however, was permitted to remain in the government as a figurehead president.
-In late May, Bouceif was killed in an airplane crash; Haidalla was designated prime minister, and Colonel Mohamed Louly was named president.
+Salek, however, was permitted to remain in the government as a figurehead President.

+In late May, Bouceif was killed in an airplane crash; Haidalla was designated Prime minister, and Colonel Mohamed Louly was officially named president on June 3, 1979.

-The Haidalla regime
+Haidalla regime

 Like its predecessor, the CMSN sought first to negotiate peace with the Polisario without sacrificing its friendly ties with Morocco and France.
 In its domestic policies, the Maure-dominated CMSN embittered both black and Maure civilians because it refused to share power with either group.
 In addition, the government insisted on using Arabic exclusively in the secondary schools, provoking a wave of student protests in April 1979.

 In July 1979, its patience exhausted, the Polisario ended its cease-fire.
 Confronted with endless warfare and total economic collapse, the CMSN on August 5 signed a peace treaty in Algeria with the Polisario, according to which Mauritania renounced all territorial and other claims over the Western Sahara.
 The Polisario, in return, renounced all claims regarding Mauritania.
 Most significant, Mauritania recognized the Polisario as the sole legitimate representative of the people of the Western Sahara, although in an effort to convince Morocco of its neutrality in the conflict, it did not recognize the Polisario's governing arm, the Sahrawi Arab Democratic Republic (SADR).
 The CMSN government also agreed to withdraw from Tiris al Gharbiyya.
 However, just a few days after the signing of the peace treaty, Morocco occupied Tiris al Gharbiyya, rendering the issue moot and threatening the peace.